 Who is eligible?

 To be eligible for this program, you:

-* Must be a full-time social work major by fall (Premajors must submit BSW application by April 1st).
+- Must be a full-time social work major by fall (Premajors must submit BSW application by April 1st).

-* Do I have at least three semesters and no more than four semesters remaining before graduation?
+- Do I have no more than four semesters remaining before graduation?